-An interviewer will want to know your views on these subjects, so it’s important that you prepare strong answers to these questions that show you are a team player who wants to be involved in the school community both as an active colleague and extracurricular activity participant.
+An interviewer will want to know your views on these subjects, so you must prepare strong answers to these questions that show you are a team player who wants to be involved in the school community as an active colleague and extracurricular activity participant.

-Rest assured you are not alone.
+Rest assured, you are not alone.
 The art of completing a successful interview lies in knowing yourself, your successes as a teacher or school administrator, and how you will work in a specific position.
-In order to pull off a valuable interview, you will need to practice your interviewing skills beforehand.
+To pull off a valuable interview, you will need to practice your interviewing skills beforehand.

-Here are two teacher job interview questions with answers to help prepare you, along with responses to give you ideas on creating a solid answer for yourself.
+Here are two teacher job interview questions with answers to help prepare you and create a solid answer for yourself.

 Tell Us About the Qualities That Make You a Good Team Player